 - 1. Firstly you will be asked to sign a consent form once the procedure has been fully explained to you - 2.
 Your catheter will be put in by a doctor or a specially trained nurse - 3.
 The person inserting your catheter will treat it as a very clean procedure - 4.
 The nurse or doctor will be dressed in theatre clothing and will wear a sterile gown as well as a theatre hat, mask and sterile gloves.
 You will be covered with a sterile sheet during the procedure - 5.
-You might be attached to a vital signs monitor to take regular readings of your pressure, pulse and heart rate - 6.
-Your skin will be cleaned and there area covered with a stile sheet - 7.
-You will be given an injection of local anaesthetic to help with the area before the device is inserted.
+You might be attached to a vital signs monitor to take regular readings of your blood pressure, pulse and heart rate - 6.
+Your skin will be cleaned and the area covered with a sterile drape - 7.
+You will be given an injection of local anaesthetic to help numb the area before the device is inserted.
 This will sting before becoming numb.
 After that you will not feel pain but will be aware of pressure and some pushing - 8.
 If required you can request a light sedation prior to device insertion - 9.
 If you feel pain at any time please inform the nurse of doctor - 10.
-Ultrasound will be used to visualize and puncture the vein safely - 11.
-X-ray screening or a specia 📅 thine might be used to help follow the catheter as it is guided into place - 12.
+Ultrasound will be used to visualise and puncture the vein safely - II.
+X-ray screening might be used to help follow the catheter as it is guided into place - 12.
 The catheter tip will end up in one of the large central veins - 13.
 The device insertion procedure will take approximately 45 minutes to perform - 14.
-You will have a small incision site at your next or chest where access to the vein was gained.
+You will have a small incision site at your neck or chest where access to the vein was gained.
 This will be closed with either one suture, steristrips (paper sutures) or skin glue - 15.
-The site where the catheter comes out will either be closed with one suture or with surgical glue - 16.
-A sterile dressing will be applied covering the exit point of the catheter & a second occlusive dressing will cover the external part of the catheter - 17.
+A sterile dressing will be applied covering the exit point of the catheter and a second occlusive dressing will cover the external part of the catheter - 16.
 You might have to have a chest x-ray after your device in inserted.
-This will confirm that the catheter is in the correct position - 18.
+This will confirm that the catheter is in the correct position - 17.
 Once this is done, your TCVC can be used.